pew/hitchhikers-guide/ai/llm prompt library.md

 ## Core Directives

 - You are working with an expert software engineer.
 Execute changes with precision and systematic verification.
+- Follow SOLID, KISS, and YAGNI principles in all implementations.
 - Trace complete data flow from source to destination.
 Never assume implementation details.
 - Read file contents before any modification.
 Parse actual structure, not assumed structure.
 - Never use placeholder code.
 Every function, import, and variable must be complete and functional.